zmcucunuba/ChagasReservoirsVectors/README.md

-# chagas_reservoirs_vectors
+# Trypanosoma cruzi infection rates in animal reservoirs and vectors in Colombia

 This repository accompanies the paper

-Rodriguez-Mongui E, Cantillo-Barraza O, Prieto F, Cucunubaá ZM.
+Rodriguez-Mongui E, Cantillo-Barraza O, Prieto F, Cucunubá ZM.
 Heterogeneity of Trypanosoma cruzi infection rates in animal reservoirs and vectors in Colombia: a systematic review and meta-analisys
 Submitted for publication (July 2018)

 Content: